signalpoint/DrupalGap/docs/07_Blocks/index.md

 ## System Blocks

-By default, DrupalGap comes packaged with a few different system blocks.
+By default, DrupalGap comes packaged with a handful of blocks to make our lives easier.
 Here are their machine names:

 - admin_menu
 - logo